 Yes.
 For all applicants except those working on projects at the University of Michigan Law School, we ask that you locate and approach potential collaborators yourself, using the following guidelines:

 Applicants should visit the University of Michigan web site to locate U-M faculty teaching and conducting research on topics related to your own current research interests (umich.edu).
 Determine whether your research would be enhanced by a visit to the University of Michigan.
 Then contact the U-M professor(s) that work on the topics that best match your interests.
 Most departments and schools at U-M list their faculties' email addresses, and we encourage you to use email to inquire about the possibility of an invitation.
-In your email message, describe the reason for your proposed visit and explain that you are seeking a "letter of invitation" from her/him required for your application for the 2019 Weiser Professional Development Fellowship at U-M's Weiser Center for Europe and Eurasia.
-You should also inquire about the best timing for a visit, indicating whether you prefer to stay for 4 weeks or 3 months.
+In your email message, describe the reason for your proposed visit and explain that you are seeking a "letter of invitation" from her/him required for your application for the 2024-25 Weiser Professional Development Fellowship at U-M's Weiser Center for Europe and Eurasia.
+You should also inquire about the best timing for a visit, indicating that you will stay for 2 to 3 months.
 If you do not hear back within two weeks of your initial inquiry, it is appropriate to send a second inquiry.